TejPrakash18/TejPrakash18/README.md

 ### 🙋🏻‍♂️ About Me
 Hi there!
 I'm Tej Upadhyay, a developer passionate about creating robust and scalable Android applications.
-I pursued my Bachelor of Computer Applications (BCA), and since then, I've been working on honing my skills in both Android and Java development.
+I pursued my Bachelor of Computer Applications (BCA), and since then, I've been honing my skills in Android and Java development.

 ### ⚙️ What I Do:
-- 🧩 **Frontend:** I am familiar with `XML`, `Material`, `Jetpack compose`, `MVVM`, `thymeleaf` `And Tailwind CSS`,  to build dynamic and responsive user interfaces.
+- 🧩 **Frontend:** I am familiar with `XML`, `Material`, `Jetpack compose`, `MVVM`,`MVC` `thymeleaf` `And Tailwind CSS`,  to build dynamic and responsive user interfaces.

 - 🧩 **Backend:** I am specialized in `Spring-boot`, to create powerful APIs and backend services.